-where GRHead, the head(of a grammar rule) (cf. Definition 3.15), can be rewritten by GRBody, its body(of a grammar rule) (cf. Definition 3.14).
-The head and the body of grammar rules are constructed from terminals and non-terminals, including special non-terminals, the control constructs.
-The head(of a grammar rule) is a non-terminal, or a non-terminal, followed by a terminal-sequence (a semicontext, see 7.13.3):
+where GRHead, the grammar-rule-head (cf. Definition 3.15), can be rewritten by GRBody, its grammar-rule-body (cf. Definition 3.14).
+The head and the body of grammar rules are constructed from terminals and non-terminals, including special non-terminals, the grammar control constructs.
+The grammar-rule-head is a non-terminal, or a non-terminal, followed by a terminal-sequence (a semi-context, see 7.13.3):